Luuk Wilmering

 50 x 65 cm

-For the work The Civic Guard Portrait Groups (2015), which consists of 6 collages, I again sought a conversation with Frans Hals.
-This time in response to his Civic Guard Portrait Group paintings.
-We've been talking about perspective again.
-And I told him how artists nowadays sometimes enter into collaborations to share experiences and pleasure and to sharpen their thoughts.
+For the work The Civic Guard Portrait Groups, which consists of six collages, I sought out Frans Hals again in 2015.
+We talked about perspective once more.
+I also told him how artists nowadays sometimes collaborate in order to share experiences and enjoyment and to sharpen their own thoughts with those of others, unlike with students.